Do We Apply the Rules of Proper Plurals To the Names of Fictional Characters?

 A Board Game of Years Past Provides Another Puzzle

-When I was a child, there was a board game based upon a series of books featuring anthropomorphic stories of assorted forest animals.
-These were the tales of Uncle Wiggly Long Ears and his friends.
+When I was a child, there was a board game, Uncle Wiggily Long Ears, about which I have written an article.
+The game is based upon a series of books featuring anthropomorphic stories of assorted forest animals.
+These were the tales of Uncle Wiggily and his friends.

 "Skeezicks" is now a term I've taken to using to address any of our cats when they are behaving mischievously.
 But, we have 6 cats.
 This recently brought the question to my mind (as probably only my mind works), as to what is the plural of "Skeezicks?"